daattali/beautiful-jekyll/_posts/2023-02-28-Google-Cloud-Professional-Cloud-Architect.md

 ***Caution: ensure you use the updated course I've linked to above as ACloudGuru also has a legacy Professional Cloud Architect certification from 2020 that is no longer relevant.***

 I have completed many ACloudGuru training courses in the past and highly recommend them for their quality of content, depth of coverage, opportunities for hands-on practice labs and providing a wide range of practice test questions.
-For the Professional Cloud Architect, there is 23 hours of content, 14 hands on labs, 9 course quizzes and 3 practice exams for you to assess your prepardness for the exam.
-Furthermore, ACloudGuru also offer Cloud Playground/Sandboxes providing you with acces to a GCP project for ~4 hours to gain real hands on experience on Google Cloud Platform without the constraints associated with the lab environments covered in training courses.
+For the Professional Cloud Architect, there is 23 hours of content, 14 hands on labs, 9 course quizzes and 3 practice exams for you to assess your preparedness for the exam.
+Furthermore, ACloudGuru also offer Cloud Playground/Sandboxes providing you with access to a GCP project for ~4 hours to gain real hands-on experience on Google Cloud Platform without the constraints associated with the lab environments covered in training courses.

 ![ACloudGuru logo](/assets/img/cdl/acloudgurulogo.png "ACloudGuru logo")